Jamie-Millsip/cambio-website/README.md

   - issue with some browsers not being able to play the game?? - must test this further

+- general

+  - rewrite markdown to make it clearer
+    - split into multiple files
+    - use hyperlinks for easy access to specific parts

 - Gameplay

   - prevent users from calling cambio if it has already been called